- Embedded Journal vs UFS Journal

 Embedded Journal Cluster

 When internal leader election is used, Alluxio masters are determined with a quorum.
-Adding or removing masters requires to keep this quorum in a consistent state.
+Adding or removing masters requires keeping this quorum in a consistent state.

 Adding a new master